the-technat/dotfiles/README.md

 My engineering environment as code managed by chezmoi.

-Supports `darwin` and some headless-`linux`, including WSL2.
+Supports `darwin` and some headless-`linux`-distros.
 The following linux-distros are tested:
 - Ubuntu
 - Debian
 - Rocky Linux
-- CentOS
 - Fedora
+- Alpine

+These distros should work no matter if you run them in a VM, a container or using WSL2.

 ## Install